Delhi CM requests Union health minister to augment bed capacity in Centre-run hospitals in city | Health

 Delhi CM requests Union health minister to augment bed capacity in Centre-run hospitals in city

-Chief Minister Arvind Kejriwal has requested Union Health Minister Harsh Vardhan for augmenting the bed capacity in the central government-run hospitals in Delhi, in view of revised projections of up to 15,000 COVID-19 cases per day in the coming weeks under the third surge of the coronavirus infection in the national capital.
+Delhi Chief Minister Arvind Kejriwal has requested Union Health Minister Harsh Vardhan to augment bed capacity in central government-run hospitals in the city in view of apprehensions that the number of COVID-19 cases could reach 15,000 a day in the coming weeks.
 In a letter to Vardhan last week, Kejriwal cited a shortfall of around 4,900 beds in hospitals, seeking the Union minister's direction to the hospitals run by the central government in Delhi to provide at least 1,092 additional beds, including 300 ICU beds, with the required medical staff.

 The chief minister said Delhi is witnessing a renewed increase in the number of COVID-19 cases for the last few days and cited the revised response strategy 3.0 of the Dr Paul Committee, projecting up to 15,000 coronavirus cases per day during the third surge in the upcoming weeks due to the rising pollution, celebration of festivals, wedding season and other factors.
 At present, Delhi has a total bed capacity of 15,713, including ICU beds, for COVID-19 patients, he pointed out.